-One of the many hand gestures is Hakini Mudra.
+Mudra is a term with many meanings.
+It is a mystic position of the hands, a seal, or even a symbol.
+One of the many hand gestures is ‘Hakini Mudra.’
 Simple and easy, this Mudra offers incredible health benefits, most notably for the brain.
-This is why it is sometimes also called the ‘Brainpower Mudra’.
+This is why it is sometimes also called the ‘Brainpower Mudra.’

 What is Hakini Mudra?

-The Hakini Mudra is useful during meditation as it is believed to help strengthen one’s focus and control over the mind.
-It is also easy to incorporate into your daily Yoga routine as the Mudra is ideally practised when seated in stable sitting postures or Asanas, such as the lotus pose or Padmasana or the easy pose or Sukhasana, among others.
+One can be in ‘Hakini Mudra’ during yoga and meditation practices as a means of channelizing the flow of vital life force energy known as prana.
+Hakini Mudra is useful during meditation as it is believed to help strengthen one’s focus and control over the mind.
+It is also easy to incorporate into your daily Yoga routine, as the Mudra is ideally practiced when seated in stable sitting postures or Asanas, such as the lotus pose, Padmasana, the easy pose, or Sukhasana, among others.

 Health Benefits of Hakini Mudra

 It has a refreshing and revitalizing effect on brain function, enhancing coordination between the left and right hemispheres of the brain.
 This translates primarily into mental health and brain function benefits, which include:

-- Enhances concentration and focus
+- Enhanced concentration and focus

 - Improved brain cell health due to enhanced oxygen supply to the brain